MEATER Pro vs ThermoWorks Thermapen: Which Thermometer to Buy

 A single probe tells you what is happening at one point in the meat.
 For a full packer brisket, a pork shoulder with both muscles, or a spatchcocked chicken, you want multiple readings.
 The temperature at the thin end of a brisket flat is different from the thickest part of the point -- sometimes by 15-20 degrees.
 Pulling based on a single probe reading can mean underdone or overdone sections.

-MEATER Block (around $199) provides 4 wireless probes on a Wi-Fi hub.
+The MEATER Block adds 4 wireless probes on a Wi-Fi hub.
 For serious low-and-slow cooking of large cuts or multiple pieces simultaneously, this is the setup.
 Each probe monitors a different location or different piece of meat, all visible simultaneously on the app.

-ThermoWorks Signals (around $289) provides 4 wired probes with Wi-Fi connectivity and an alarm display.
-Higher temperature accuracy than MEATER on each probe.
-Wired connection means no Bluetooth dropout in thick ceramic walls.
-The right choice for competition cooks and kamado owners who want precision.
+The ThermoWorks Signals runs 4 wired probes with Wi-Fi connectivity and an alarm display, with higher per-probe accuracy than MEATER and no Bluetooth dropout through thick ceramic walls.
+It is a competition-grade choice for kamado owners who want precision, and like the Thermapen it is a direct buy from ThermoWorks rather than Amazon.

 For backyard weekend cooks: a single MEATER Pro plus a Thermapen One handles most situations.
 Multi-probe setups are for serious volume cooks.